Daily US death toll from Covid now matches Delta

 To date, more than 866,000 people have died of Covid-19 in the US.

-According to statistics from John Hopkins University, the daily average of confirmed Covid-19 deaths surpassed 2,000 on 21 January and stood at 2,033 on 23 January.
+According to statistics from Johns Hopkins University, the daily average of confirmed Covid-19 deaths surpassed 2,000 on 21 January and stood at 2,033 on 23 January.

 That's just short of where it was at the peak of the surge in Delta variant cases in September.